 - 1. Place the belts under clutch into the crankshaft pulley grooves. - 2.
 Wrap the belts around the top side of the idler arm pulley and install the belts in the right-hand pump pulley grooves. - 3.
 Reinstall the spring onto the anchor bolt on the idler arm. - 4.
-Carefully rotate the idler arm with the breaker bar counter-clockwise (see Figure 49).
-While holding the breaker bar firmly, install the belts in the lefthand pump pulley grooves and the two stationary idler pulleys grooves. - 5.
+Carefully rotate the idler arm with the breaker bar COUNTER-CLOCKWISE (see Figure 50).
+While holding the breaker bar firmly, install the belts in the left-hand pump pulley grooves and the two stationary idler pulleys grooves. - 5.
 Carefully release the tension on the breaker bar. - 6.
-Inspect the belt path making sure that all belts are properly seated in the pulley grooves. - 7.
-Reinstall the PTO drive belt from the clutch (see PTO DRIVE BELT REPLACEMENT for instructions).
+Inspect the belt path making sure that all belts are properly seated in the pulley grooves. - Reinstall the clutch belts (see CLUTCH BELT REPLACEMENT for instructions).